 “Think of your intestines as soil and grass: the villi are like the soil, and the layer of good bacteria is like the grass covering the soil.
 If you go to a meadow or a perennial grass field and you overgraze or do something to strip the grass, the soil will become eroded.
 If this condition continues, you get further erosion of soil, you get cracks in the soil, and surface material starts seeping into the ground water.
 That is exactly the same process that happens in the human gut.
 People “strip their grass” with antibiotics, with vaccines, with processed foods, with not getting the right flora via the birth canal due either to a C-section or gut dysbiosis in the mother.
 Lastly, “civilized” people today are no longer eating probiotic foods.
 All these factors create an unhealthy gut ecology, a flattening of the villi, and actual holes in the gut wall.” –Wise Traditions article by Tom Cowan, MD

 As Dr. Cowan pointed out that “civilized” people today do not eat probiotic foods, I challenge you to be less civilized.
-And I’m more than happy to facilitate your undoing in my upcoming Cultured Dairy and Basic Cheese eCourse.
-We will cover so much — sour cream, buttermilk, butter, kefir, yogurt, soft cheese, cottage cheese, cheddar cheese, Middle Eastern fresh cheese, feta cheese, queso fresco cheese, mozarella cheese, and more!
+And I'm more than happy to facilitate your undoing in my Cultured Dairy and Basic Cheese eCourse. 🙂 We cover so much — sour cream, buttermilk, butter, kefir, yogurt, soft cheese, cottage cheese, cheddar cheese, Middle Eastern fresh cheese, feta cheese, queso fresco cheese, mozarella cheese, and more!

 In the coming days on the blog, I'll be diving into cultured dairy, which will be helpful whether or not you're taking the class.
 I'll also help you get ready if you are taking the class.